-If you know anything about Hip Hop in the LGBT community then you would know, artists like Medino Green is no newbie to true Out Hip Hop fans.
-With successful mixtapes and album under his belt and an up-and-coming mixtape titled “KiNG MiDAS”.
+If you know anything about Hip Hop in the LGBT community, then you should know Medino Green is no newbie to true Out Hip-Hop fans.
+With several successful mixtapes including his up-and-coming mixtape “KiNG MiDAS” under his belt.
 Medino Green is taking the LGBTQ rap game by storm.
-I’ve been a fan since I met him via Instagram a year ago.
-He’s been nothing but gracious to me and always a true gent.
+I’ve been a fan since I met him via Instagram about a year ago.
+He’s been nothing but gracious ever since and always a true gent.

-With over 5 years in the LGBTQ music Out Hip Hop movement, Medino Green is here to stay.
-LEGENDARY musician with a sense of fashion and an edgy New York spit game.
-If you didn’t know about him prior to clicking on this interview.
-I promise you, after you close out this interview, you will learn enough to become a new supporter.
+With over five years in the LGBTQ music Out Hip-Hop movement, Medino Green is here to stay.
+LEGENDARY musician with a sense of fashion and an edgy New York spit game that will leave you shooked.

 What does being gay and of color means to you?

 To me being gay and of color means a lot of things, to me anyway!
-Just me being proud of being who I am, what I am, what I’ve become, what I’ve accomplished thus far, When you look at this question from another perspective it’s almost like one of those black & white questions.
-Being gay, and then being colored on top of that there are already 2 strikes against you.
-Being a gay male of color that’s all 3 strikes!
-[Laugh Out Loud].
-What it means to me overall it’s really hard to break down.
+Just me being proud of being who I am, what I am, what I’ve become, what I’ve accomplished thus far.
+When you look at this question from another perspective, it’s almost like one of those black & white questions.
+Being gay and then being colored on top of that there are already two strikes against you.
+Being a gay male of color that’s all three strikes! [lol].
+What it means to me overall it’s tough to break down.

-(Starts singing) I was born by the river!
-[Laugh Out Loud].
-I was actually born in Orangeburg South Carolina, I moved to Queens New York at a very young age as far back as I can remember, I currently live in Boston now.
+(Starts singing) I was born, by the river! [lol].
+I was born in Orangeburg South Carolina, and I moved to Queens New York at a very young age as far back as I can remember.
+I currently live in Boston now.

-Growing up at what age did you know, you wanted to become a rapper?
-And tell us about the time, you first knew that you were a gay man of color?
+Growing up at what age did you know you wanted to become a rapper?

-When I was younger I actually wanted to become a lawyer, that’s what I told my Grandmother (before she passed).
-I was inspired by Thurgood Marshall; during a Black history month play I chose to be him and I learned a lot.
+When I was younger, I wanted to become a lawyer, that’s what I told my Grandmother (before she passed).
+I was inspired, by Thurgood Marshall; during a Black history month play I chose to be him, and I learned a lot.
 It made me want to follow his footsteps.
 At the same time, I found myself in tune with dance and music.
 If you gave me a microphone I was gon’ sing and dance until you told me to stop!
 Eventually “becoming a lawyer” mentality faded and I just continued to express myself thru music.
 By the time I was about 13 I just started writing.
-I wasn’t always Medino Green, I started off with the name “J-Teflon”.
-Eventually, the Medino Green name came along and the rest is history.
+I wasn’t always Medino Green.
+I started off with the name “J-Teflon.”
+Eventually, the Medino Green name came along, and the rest is history.
 I didn’t come out as an “openly gay rapper” until I was about 18/19.

-What was your experience like being a gay man, and trying to become a rapper?
+What was your experience as far as being a gay man and trying to become a rapper?

-At first it wasn’t even a thing (in my world).
+At first, it wasn’t even a thing (in my world).
 I’ve never heard of rappers being gay or anything like that, of course in the music they taunted each other but it never really meant anything.
-I just told myself if I became that famous I’d stay single or my life would be extremely private.
+I just told myself if I became that famous.
+I’d stay single, or my life would be extremely private.
 None of the people around me really knew I was gay, hell I didn’t even know I was gay.
-I just thought it was a phase that will pass eventually, but my childhood best friend he knew.
-Time passed and the cat was out of the bag, I had met someone in the industry that was openly gay and that was like a breath of fresh air.
-He introduced me into other people in the industry that were also apart of the LGBTQ community as well and it was like the realms of a new world open up right before my eyes.
+I just thought it was a phase that will pass eventually.
+My childhood best friend he knew.
+Time passed, and the cat was out of the bag, I had met someone in the industry that was openly gay, and that was like a breath of fresh air.
+He introduced me to other people in the industry that was also apart of the LGBTQ community as well.
+It was like the realms of a new world open up right before my eyes.
 Who they were, what they stood for, what they were doing was everything I wanted to be apart of.
-So I made that that decision to come out to my friends and family.
-(Which didn’t go well) but it game me piece of mind with who I wanted to to be.
+So I made that decision to come out to my friends and family.
+(Which didn’t go well) but it gave me a piece of mind with who I wanted to to be.

-My goal was to become just a rapper, I’ve said this a million times and I’ve been saying this for years, I’m just a rapper that happens to be gay.
-Being a gay rapper just requires much more maintenance, [Laugh Out Loud].
+My goal was to become just a rapper, I’ve said this a million times, and I’ve been saying this for years.
+I’m just a rapper that happens to be gay.
+Being a gay rapper just requires much more maintenance [lol].

-Do you remember the lyrics to the very first song you wrote?
+Do you remember the lyrics to the very first song you’ve ever written?
 If so, could you share it with us?

-[Laughs Out Loud] Yes I do!, the very first time I queened out on a track was a freestyle I did to JR Writers ‘Grill ‘Em’.
+[lol] Yes I do!
+The very first time I queened out on a track was a freestyle I did to JR Writers ‘Grill ‘Em’.
 I didn’t know who I was, what I was selling or anything I just started talking shit!

-“They heard something about Green got these rap niggas nervous, swag so mean and I do this shit on purpose/ stepping on the scene got these motherfuckers hurting, picture me nude and them boys starts jerking/ laugh when they shit flop, headed to the tippy top, sex game ill leave a motherfucker dick rock/ hand on my waist right, hair in his hand tight, all up in my ear like that’s yo’ muthafucking dick right?”/ I didn’t know what to say!
-I just jumped right out the window sounding like a power bottom [Laugh Out Loud].
+“They heard something about Green got these rap niggas nervous, swag so mean and I do this shit on purpose/ stepping on the scene got these motherfuckers hurting, picture me nude and them boys start jerking/ laugh when they shit flop, headed to the tippy top, sex game ill leave a motherfucker dick rock/ hand on my waist right, hair in his hand tight, all up in my ear like that’s yo’ muthafucking dick right?”/ I didn’t know what to say!
+I just jumped right out the window sounds like a power bottom [lol].

 Two months ago, you released your latest single Butch Queen pt.2.
 Would you define yourself as a butch queen?

-I don’t know if I want to define myself as a “Butch Queen”.
+I don’t know if I want to define myself as a “Butch Queen.”
 I do know that I have some soft facial features that would void this argument.
-The reason I wouldn’t put that label on myself is because when I go out to events and clubs, I’m very observant and I notice the guys around me are a lot more feminine, the way they walk, talk, dress etc. that’s not me.
-Even the ones that dress like “boys” they still have a lot of those feminine qualities that I don’t have however I will say that I do cut up with my Friends from time to time.
+The reason I wouldn’t put that label on myself is that when I go out to events and clubs, I’m very observant and I notice the guys around me are a lot more feminine, the way they walk, talk, dress, etc. that’s not me.
+Even the ones that dress like “boys” they still have a lot of those feminine qualities that I don’t have, however, I will say that I do cut up with my Friends from time to time.
 I am guilty of that.

 What made you decide to make a part 2, two years after releasing the original track over the chiraq beat?

 AH-HA!
 This is where the shade comes in.
 My views on gay rappers from New York… a lot of that shit needs to stop.
 Straight up.
 It almost feels like there’s a mockery being made of hip-hop.
-In my opinion these gay men just wake up one morning and say “I’m gonna be the first gay rapper!”
-No. I think a lot of them need validation and seek popularity so they try to become a “gay version” of their favorite female rapper and it looks/sounds ridiculous.
+In my opinion, these gay men just wake up one morning and say “I’m gonna be the first gay rapper!”
+No. I think a lot of them need validation and seek popularity, so they try to become a “gay version” of their favorite female rapper, and it looks/sounds ridiculous.
 They don’t even have legit friends to tell them that what they are doing is a bad idea but I also know what it’s like to get support from your friends.
-I remember when all gay men did was dance, do make up, and do hair.
+I remember when all gay men did was dance, do makeup, and do hair.
 Now they wanna rap. *rolling eyes* it’s hard enough to get in the industry and have people take what we’re doing seriously.
-But you want to come out here with your face beat to capacity, your mothers old Coach™ bag jewelry from Forever21™ (I totally get the freedom of expression and image comfortability) and you talking stashing guns and killing people?!
-Ain’t nobody going to take you serious.
+You want to come out here with your face beat to capacity, your mother’s old Coach™ bag jewelry from Forever21™ (I totally get the freedom of expression and image comfortability) and you talking stashing guns and killing people?!
+Ain’t nobody going to take you seriously.
 If anything everything you’re doing is going to set us back even more.

 What are your views on New York rappers in mainstream music?

 I think New York is trying to make a comeback with music.
-We have a lot of dope artist coming out of the Big Apple and I think that’s a beautiful thing we definitely need that especially with the sh** I’m hearing these days.
+We have a lot of dope artist coming out of the Big Apple, and I think that’s a beautiful thing we definitely need that especially with the sh** I hear these days.

 You just released your latest mixtape, “M23 The Mixtape” what type of feedback have you gotten so far?

 #M23 was defiantly a bit of a game changer for me as an artist.
 With over 550+ (and counting) downloads now I’m asking myself ok what’s next?
-The feedback has been amazing, people are still discovering it until this day streams are are going up and up each day and I’m proud of it.
-There weren’t any visuals for it, I did shoot a video but that video was supposed to be scrapped and shot over I just never got around to shoot it again.
-The mixtape itself was pushed back 5 and a half months from its actual release date which was a bit of a disappoint to me and those around me but we made it work.
+The feedback has been incredible, and people are still discovering it until this day streams are are going up and up each day and I’m proud of it.
+There weren’t any visuals for it, I did shoot a video, but that video was supposed to be scrapped and shot over I just never got around to reshoot it.
+The mixtape itself was pushed back 5 and a half months from its actual release date.
+Which was a bit of a disappoint to me and those around me.
+We made it work.

 What inspires you when it comes to making music?